Bree Walker: Purchase of Camp Casey

 In June 2007, it was announced that Walker had purchased Cindy Sheehan's 5 acre "Camp Casey" site in Crawford, Texas for $87,000, in response to Sheehan's May 26, 2007 announcement that she would be selling the property and ending her antiwar activities.
 Sheehan handed the deed to Walker during her June 9, 2007, broadcast of "The Bree Walker show."
 Walker has preserved the property as a peace memorial and garden and keeps it open to antiwar protesters.
 It is featured prominently on Walker's website.

 Personal life

 Walker has been married and divorced three times.
 She has a daughter named Andrea Layne Walker (born August 12, 1988) with her second husband, independent film and video producer Robert Walker, and a son named Aaron James Lampley with her third husband, news anchor and sportscaster Jim Lampley.
-Her surname is taken from her second husband.

 She and her children were featured on an episode of TLC's My Unique Family; she refuses to answer questions about rumors that she has silicone lip implants.
 Her son and daughter both have ectrodactyly; she reacted very strongly on her blog to Oprah Winfrey's implication that a "normal" child would have all their fingers and their toes.